Configure Host-Based Access Control on FreeIPA Server

 |

 Follow through this guide to learn how to configure Host-based access control on FreeIPA server.
-If you are using FreeIPA to manage authentication, you might have realized that by default, any user can login to any system that is connected or joined to the FreeIPA server.
+If you are using FreeIPA to manage authentication, you might have realized that by default, any user can login to any host system that is connected or joined to the FreeIPA server.
 This is because, FreeIPA IdM is configured with a default HBAC rule named allow_all, which allows universal access to every host for every user via every relevant service in the entire IdM domain.
 This poses a security risk.
 It is therefore prudent to restrict user access to specific host systems.

 Configuring Host-Based Access Control on FreeIPA Server